lexedata/lexedata/Manual/Manual.md

 ## 1. Introduction
 Lexedata is a set of tools for managing, editing, and annotating large lexical datasets in CLDF.
 In order to use lexedata you need to be somewhat familiar with the command line and git.
 Below we give the basics you need to get started, as well as some useful links for more information.

+TODO: add stuff here about lexedata architecture and organization

 ### 1.1 The CLDF format
 The CLDF format is designed for sharing and reusing comparative linguistic data.
 A CLDF lexical dataset consists of a series of .csv files, a .json file describing the structure of each .csv file and their inter-relationships, and a .bib file containing the relevant sources.
 A typical CLDF lexical dataset consists of the following .csv files: languages.csv, concepts.csv, forms.csv, cognatesets.csv, and cognates.csv.
 However, not all files are necessary: the bare minimum is forms.csv.
 <!--- NCP: What is the bare minimum for lexedata? this needs updating --->